edgarkp/BooksRatingPrediction/README.md

 # Implementation of book's rating prediction model
 This project contains implementation of a machine learning-based model used to predict books ratings.
-The implementation is preceeded by a dataset preparation, thorough Explanotory Data Analysis (EDA) and feature selection.
+The implementation is preceeded by a dataset preparation, thorough Explanatory Data Analysis (EDA) and feature selection.

 ### The dataset